 With Jason's help, Batman finally overpowers Scarecrow and, grabbing his arm, injects him with all four of his syringes straight in the neck, overpowering his acquired resistance of fear toxin.
 The villain who, for the entire game, has calmly belittled, insulted, threatened and victimized Batman, his family, and his friends, crumbles, gibbering and screaming in terror at the approaching monster he sees clouded in a swarm of bats.
 And then Gordon downs him in one punch.Laser-Guided Karma at its finest.

 Riddler of all people gets one should you complete all his riddles.
 What's the reward, you ask?
 A final boss fight with Riddler!
 Yes, you read that right.
 After three games of being a Non-Action Guy, Riddler, armed in a mech suit he created, finally decides to settle the score with the Dark Knight personally.
 For added points, Catwoman joins Batman for this fight.
 Egomaniac he may be, but he's no coward.
-Plus, after three games of having to endure Riddler's constant stream of insults, the satisfaction of finally beating the smug prick's face in once and for all is a Catharsis Factor in an of itself.
+Plus, after four games of having to endure Riddler's constant stream of insults, the satisfaction of finally beating the smug prick's face in once and for all is a Catharsis Factor in an of itself.

 The massive tank battle outside GCPD towards the end.
 After saving Barbara Gordon from Scarecrow, Batman must stop the last remnants of the militia's drone force as they shell the GCPD.
 He hops in the Batmobile, idles just inside the rampway leaving the station, and he and Oracle alternate a countdown to action; the door opens, and there are SIXTY tank drones waiting.
 What makes this truly awesome isn't the 60:1 odds, it's the fact that Batman and Barbara Gordon are working together in perfect tandem to really wreck Scarecrow's day.